codeforamerica/vita-min/app/views/ctc/ctc_pages/navigators.md

 - **[Common rejects for non-filers and next steps](https://files.codeforamerica.org/2021/08/19180805/common-rejects-for-non-filers-and-next-steps.pdf)**: After filing the non-filer form, clients will receive an email letting them know if their return was accepted or rejected.
 This guide explains common reasons a client's return is rejected, and possible next steps.
 - **[Reasons to opt-out of the Advance CTC](https://files.codeforamerica.org/2021/08/19180804/reasons-to-opt-out-of-advctc.pdf):** By default, the IRS is issuing Advance CTC payments to anyone who was eligible for CTC last year.
 For some families, it will be better to receive these payments as a lump sum next year, rather than receive the advance payments.
 This guide explains under which circumstances a family may choose to opt out of advance payments.
-- **[Eligibility for CTC and stimulus payments](https://files.codeforamerica.org/2021/08/19180805/eligibility-requirements-for-ctc-and-stimulus-payments.pdf):** A detailed reference of which families are eligible for how much from each program, given their immigration status and other factors.
+- **[Eligibility for CTC and stimulus payments](https://files.codeforamerica.org/2021/08/19180805/eligibility-requirements-for-ctc-and-stimulus-payments.pdf):** A detailed reference of which families are eligible for how much from each benefit, given their immigration status and other factors.
 - **[Calculating Recovery Rebate Credit:](https://files.codeforamerica.org/2021/08/19180735/calculating-the-recovery-rebate-credit.pdf)** Clients who missed out on their full 1st or 2nd stimulus payments have the opportunity to claim the missing funds on their 2020 tax return.
 GetCTC walks clients through this process, but clients using the IRS non-filer tool or filing a full return need to calculate the missing amount themselves.
 This guide shows you how.

 ### **Research and common barriers**

 More research based on conversations with families who don’t file taxes, about how they see the IRS, and barriers they face in claiming payments.

-- [**Non-filer Learnings and Recommendations**](https://files.codeforamerica.org/2021/06/16174016/filer-learnings-and-recommendations-april-2021.pdf): research from Code for America about the barriers non-filers face in accessing the tax benefits they deserve.
+- [**Non-filer Learnings and Recommendations:**](https://files.codeforamerica.org/2021/06/16174016/filer-learnings-and-recommendations-april-2021.pdf) research from Code for America about the barriers non-filers face in accessing the tax benefits they deserve.
 - [**Earned Income Tax Credit (EITC) Non-Participation:**](https://files.codeforamerica.org/2021/07/09131827/EITC-Research-Findings-Report-_-January-July-2019-_-GetYourRefund.pdf) research from Code for America about people who are eligible for EITC but don’t receive it.
 - [**Talking to Non-Filers:**](https://www.newamerica.org/new-practice-lab/blog/talking-to-non-filers/) learnings from New America based on interviews with families who don't regularly file tax returns.